 Additionally, I have also had the privilege of facilitating experiential trainings and workshops on the use of the body, creative expression, and mindfulness to explore gender identity, the post-trauma restorative process, clinical work, and self-care on the local, state, and national levels.

-For the past seven years, my exploration of body- and soul-based tools has continued through regular individual and group study and consultation to deepen my knowledge and personal embodied understanding of two areas of specialization: shamanic practice/soul-based tools and Dance Movement Therapy/right-brain modalities.
+For the past seven years, my exploration of body- and soul-based tools has continued through regular individual and group study and consultation to deepen my knowledge and personal embodied understanding within two areas of specialization: shamanic practice/soul-based tools and Dance Movement Therapy/right-brain modalities.
 As part of this exploration, I am also currently engaged in a course of study towards certification as a Dance Movement Therapist (DMT) through the American Dance Therapy Association.
 Additionally, I received special training to become an approved facilitator of the HealthRHYTHMS drumming protocol.
 Regarding my path as a Shamanic Practitioner, a very wise friend of mine once explained that the various shamanic approaches throughout the world are of the same tree but represent different roots.
 The root through which I come to this work is the Celtic with several lineages in my genetic history hailing from Wales and Scotland.
 That being said, my teachers have come through their own paths connected to various Native North, Central and South American traditions and I feel privileged to have gotten to experience just a sampling of the frameworks and medicine that travel through these roots, as well.

 Individual, Relationship & Group Psychotherapy